Brockton, Massachusetts

 Brockton is a city in Plymouth County, Massachusetts, United States; the population was 105,643 at the 2020 United States census.
 Along with Plymouth, it is one of the two county seats of Plymouth County.
 It is the sixth-largest city in Massachusetts and is sometimes referred to as the "City of Champions", due to the success of native boxers Rocky Marciano and Marvin Hagler, as well as its successful Brockton High School sports programs.
 Two villages within it are Montello and Campello, both of which have MBTA Commuter Rail Stations and post offices.
 Campello is the smallest neighborhood, but also the most populous.
-Brockton hosts a baseball team, the Brockton Rox.
+Brockton hosts a baseball team, the Brockton Rox of the Frontier League.
 It is the second-windiest city in the United States, with an average wind speed of 14.3 mph.

 History

-In 1649, Ousamequin (Massasoit) sold the surrounding land, then known as Saughtucket, to Myles Standish as an addition to Duxbury.
+In 1649, Ousamequin (Massasoit) sold the surrounding Wampanoag land—then known as Saughtucket—to Myles Standish as an addition to Duxbury.
 Brockton was part of this area, which the English renamed Bridgewater.
 On June 15, 1821, a portion of the then Bridgewater Township was established as North Bridgewater.
-Its name changed in 1874, after a contentious process finally decided on naming it after Isaac Brock (the initial British commanding general at Queenston Heights, where invading American troops suffered a rout, in 1812), after a local merchant heard of Brockville, Ontario, on a trip to Niagara Falls.
-Brockton became a city on April 9, 1881.
+Brockton is named after Isaac Brock.
+He was the British commanding general at Queenston Heights—the first major battle of the War of 1812—where invading American troops retreated in defeat.
+Because Brock was a loyalist, naming the town after him was a subject of contention among its colonial residents.
+Ultimately, it was given the name Brockton in 1874, and officially became a city on April 9, 1881.

+Brockton was a stop on the Underground Railroad, a network of secret routes and safe houses that helped enslaved people escape to freedom in the North and Canada.
+Famous abolitionist Frederick Douglass, spoke to a crowd at the Liberty Tree in Brockton during the pre-Civil War period.
 During the American Civil War, Brockton was America's largest producer of shoes, and until the latter parts of the 20th century, Brockton had a large shoe and leather products industry.

 Since the company's 1898 founding, Brockton has been the headquarters city of office supplies retailer W.B.
 Mason, itself founded to provide those supplies to the city's shoe industry.
+The city's economy was once based on the shoe industry, but it has since diversified to include other industries such as healthcare, education, and manufacturing.
+Brockton has faced a number of challenges, including poverty, crime, and regional and local racial segregation.
+Despite these challenges, the city has made progress in recent years, particularly in the development of its downtown area, by highlighting its diversity and rich history, and working toward a more welcoming atmosphere for businesses and residents.